connext-biz/ScanQRCodeDemo/README.md

 Demo tools from html5-qrcode, zxing, or qr-scanner can't detect QRCode in VNCI.

-Scanning QRCode has 3 steps:
+Scanning QR code has 3 steps:
 1. Capture image from camera via WebRTC.
 2. Do some image processing.
 3. Decode QR code from processed images.